FlockBots/review-bot/README.md

 ### Keyworded
 > @review_bot 'Caol Ila'

+or

 > @review_bot "Caol Ila"

-Lists all reviews which titles contains the phrase 'Caol Ila'.
+Lists up to 10 of the user's reviews which titles contain the phrase 'Caol Ila'.

 ### Per subreddit
 > @review_bot scotch|bourbon|worldwhisky

-Lists all reviews from just one subreddit (/r/Scotch, /r/Bourbon *or* /r/WorldWhisky)
+Lists up to 10 of the user's reviews from just one subreddit (/r/Scotch, /r/Bourbon *or* /r/WorldWhisky)

 ### Combined
 > @review_bot scotch|bourbon|worldwhisky 'Caol Ila'

+Lists up to 10 of the user's reviews which titles contain the phrase 'Caol Isla' from one subreddit.